Sawors/linux-common-tools/README.md

-`screenshot`|Lightweight screenshot utility with a "copy to clipboard" feature `wallpaper`|Little wallpaper helper `window-ratio-expand`|Expands the currently used window to 2560x1440 pixels (**works only on i3**)
+`screenshot`|Lightweight screenshot utility with a "copy to clipboard" feature `wallpaper`|Little wallpaper helper `window-ratio-expand`|Expands the currently used window to 2560x1440 pixels (**works only on i3**) `power-info`|Used to get battery health and to detect on laptops if the computer is connected to a working power supply